microsoft/vscode-azureappservice/resources/TrialApp.didact.md

 <img src="./trialAppTutorial/browseWebsiteRedScreenshot.png" style="width: 256px;">

-### Step 4: Transfer your App to an Azure Subscription
+### Step 4: Transfer your trial app to an Azure Subscription

 Transferring your App to an Azure Subscription will create a new Web App and automatically deploy the trial app from your local workspace.

 [Click here](didact://?commandId=appService.TransferToSubscription) or follow the steps below to Transfer your trial app to an Azure Subscription.

-1. Right click your trial app, then select `Transfer to Subscription...`
+1. Right-click your trial app, then select `Transfer to Subscription...`

 2. Sign-in or Create an Azure account